galeone/galeone.github.io/_posts/2018-11-04-tensorflow-2-models-migration-and-new-design.md

 That's a problem I'm currently facing, as I reported here: [Tensorflow eager version fails, while Tensorflow static graph works](https://github.com/tensorflow/tensorflow/issues/23407).

 Right now I don't know if this is a bug from my side or there's something wrong in the actual Tensorflow eager version.
-However, since I'm used to think in a static graph oriented way, I'll just avoid to use the eager version.
+However, since I'm used to thinking in a static graph oriented way, I'll just avoid using the eager version.

 ##### What if a method from `tf.` disappeared in 2.x?

-There's an high chance the method has only been moved.
+There's a high chance the method has only been moved.
 In Tensorflow 1.x there are a lot of aliases for a lot of methods, in Tensorflow 2.x instead, there's the aim (if the [RFC: TensorFlow Namespaces](https://github.com/tensorflow/community/blob/25ab399ecf66f7cee8e7f8c479aefcb96f8cc96b/rfcs/20180827-api-names.md) will be accepted - as I wish) of removing a lot of these aliases and move methods to a better location, in order to increase the overall coherence.

-In the RFC you can find the new proposed namespaces, the list of the one that will be removed and all the other changes that (probably) will be made to increase the coherence of the framework.
+In the RFC you can find the newly proposed namespaces, the list of the one that will be removed and all the other changes that (probably) will be made to increase the coherence of the framework.

 Also, the conversion tool that will be released will be probably able to correctly apply all these updates for you (this is just my speculation on the conversion tool, but since it's an easy task that's probably a feature that will be present).